 Vigie Billet is a citizen’s initiative bringing together numerous public and private participants, individuals, companies and institutions involved in the production of bank notes, their conservation, circulation, protection and also the fight against and search for criminals.

-You know or you have heard about "Vigie Billet" and you might have read the posters placed in banks, post offices, police forces and gendarmerie brigades.
+You know or you have heard about "Vigie Billet" and you might have read the posters placed in banks, post offices, police forces and gendarmerie brigades or received information through government websites.

-We created this non-profit association over nine years ago to educate the public and especially retailers of the risks associated with accepting and circulating stained banknotes.
+We created this non-profit association ten years ago to educate the public and especially retailers of the risks associated with accepting and circulating stained banknotes.

-The last eighteen months have been marked by a change in depth of the French legislation on the transport of funds.
+These last two years have been marked by a change in depth of the French legislation on the transport of funds.
 The rationale behind this has been to strengthen of the safety of personnel working in the sector.
 The main idea of the legislator was to focus on deterrence of crime.
 To get there, a significant focus was centered on banknotes neutralization by way of staining.

-Vigie Billet widely welcomed this positive development towards security, made possible by the combination of political will and the acceptance of new constraints by stakeholders in the business of transport and distribution of funds.
+Vigie Billet welcomed in due course this positive development towards security, made possible by the combination of political will and the acceptance of new constraints by stakeholders in the business of transport and distribution of funds.
+We are now supporting the legislation implementation in a smoothest and largest possible way.

 The details of this regulation are available on the website of the Inter-ministerial Delegation to Private Security (DISP) as well as answers to the various questions it may raise.
 These new rules become perceptible by the general public, particularly with the arrival of a pictogram on the cash in transit containers.
 The pictogram serves as a reminder of the presence of ink staining devices.
 You will find it on this website.

-The Ministry of the Interior continues to be a valuable communicator of our message around stained banknotes
+The Ministry of the Interior continues to be a valuable communicator of our message around stained banknotes.
+The French banking federation has also been active at their side over the long haul.

 More than ever, we invite you not to accept stained banknotes.